Arts tv review

 1

-magisci almost 9 years ago
+magisci over 9 years ago

 An impressive, re-telling of the Japanese TV series Zatoichi The Blind Swordsman.
 Daredevil has truly come full circle.
 The original Marvel comic book character "Daredevil The Man Without Fear" appeared in print several months after the first episodes of the Zatoichi TV series premiered in a film festival in NYC in the 60s.